ami-pbj/Dashboard/README.md

-# Getting Started with Create React App
+# React Data Visualization Dashboard

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a dashboard for displaying information about Cryptocurrency.

 ## Available Scripts